 Nature of Operations.
 Era Group Inc. ("Era Group") and its consolidated subsidiaries (collectively referred to as the "Company") is one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the United States ("U.S."), which is its primary area of operation.
 The Company is primarily engaged in transportation services to the offshore oil and gas exploration, development and production industry.
 Its major customers are international, independent and major integrated oil and gas companies and U.S. government agencies.
-In addition to serving the oil and gas industry, the Company provides air medical services, utility services including support of firefighting, mining, power line and pipeline survey activities, flightseeing tours in Alaska, and emergency search and rescue services.
+In addition to serving the oil and gas industry, the Company provides air medical services, utility services including support of firefighting activities, flightseeing tours in Alaska and emergency response search and rescue services.
 The Company operates a Federal Aviation Administration ("FAA") approved maintenance repair station in Lake Charles, Louisiana.
-The Company has an interest in Dart Holding Company Ltd. ("Dart"), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories, and has an interest in a training center based in Lake Charles, Louisiana that provides instruction, flight simulator and other training service.
+The Company has an interest in Dart Holding Company Ltd. ("Dart"), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories, and has an interest in a training center based in Lake Charles, Louisiana that provides instruction, flight simulator and other training services.

 Prior to January 31, 2013, the Company was wholly owned by SEACOR Holdings Inc. (along with its other majority-owned subsidiaries being collectively referred to as "SEACOR") and represented SEACOR's aviation services business segment.
-On January 31, 2013, SEACOR recapitalized the Company through the exchange of all of its Class B common stock and its \$140.0 million of 6% Cumulative Perpetual Preferred Stock, Series A ("Series A Preferred Stock") for 19,883,583 shares of newly-issued Era Group common stock, par value \$0.01 per share (the "Recapitalization").
-Following the Recapitalization, the Company had only one class of common stock issued and outstanding and no preferred stock outstanding.
 On January 31, 2013, SEACOR then completed a spin-off by means of a dividend to SEACOR's stockholders of all of the Company's issued and outstanding common stock (the "Spin-off").
-The Company filed a Registration Statement on Form 10 with the Securities and Exchange Commission ("SEC") that was declared effective on January 15, 2013.
-Prior to the Spin-off, SEACOR and the Company entered into a distribution agreement and several other agreements that govern the post-Spin-off relationship.
 Era Group is now an independent company with its common stock listed on the New York Stock Exchange under the symbol "ERA."